-January 18, 2020 - 2.
-A TFSA is flexible in that you can take out money at any time without penalty.
+- A TFSA is flexible in that you can take out money at any time without penalty.
 For Canadians who use a TFSA as their primary retirement savings vehicle that means resisting the temptation to raid the account whenever “something” comes up.
 You should also replace the ‘S’ in TFSA with an ‘I’ and make sure to invest that money for the long-term.

-Obviously for high income earners who expect to retire in a lower tax bracket, it makes more sense to contribute to an RRSP.
-For low income earners, or for young people with higher income potential later on in their careers, TFSA contributions make better sense.
+Obviously, for high income earners who expect to retire in a lower tax bracket, it makes more sense to contribute to an RRSP.
+For low income earners, or for young people with higher income potential later on in their careers, TFSA contributions make better sense now.

-Another advantage in favour of RRSPs is its higher annual contribution limits – 18 percent of your income up to a maximum of $26,500 in 2018 – compared the TFSA contribution limit of just $5,500.
+Another advantage in favour of RRSPs is its higher annual contribution limits – 18% of your income up to a maximum of $27,830 in 2021 – compared the TFSA contribution limit of just $6,000.

 One potential downside is that withdrawals from a large RRSP portfolio could trigger higher clawbacks from means-tested government benefits such as Old Age Security and the Guaranteed Income Supplement.
 TFSA withdrawals in retirement, on the other hand, don’t count as earned income and won’t affect your eligibility for OAS and GIS.